Culver City, California: Ethnic groups

-According to the 2020 Census, the population of Culver City was 46.5% Non-Hispanic White, 16.1% Asian, 15.2% Hispanic White, 8.24% Black or African American, and 5.57% Other Hispanic.
+According to the 2024 Census, the population of Culver City was 44.8% Non-Hispanic White, 20% Hispanic, 19.8% Asian, and 6.65% Black or African American.

 According to Mapping L.A., Mexican and German were the most common ancestries in 2000.
 Mexico and the Philippines were the most common foreign places of birth.

 Economy

 NPR West, located in a former furniture factory, has had offices in Culver City since 2002.

 Corporations with headquarters in Culver City include Beats Audio, MedMen, NantHealth, Sweetgreen and Sony Pictures Entertainment.

 Largest employers

-According to the city's 2020–21 Comprehensive Annual Financial Report, the top employers in the city were:
+According to the city's FY2024–25 Annual Comprehensive Financial Report, the top employers in the city were: